jameshenegan/synthesize-me/readme.md

 Consider a NumberList that has less than 100 observed values.
 There is a chance that the 'synthesized' version of the NumberList will look exactly the same as the original NumberList.
 How do we deal with this situation?

+### Create more sample data

+We can continue to add to the sample data that gets created.

+- String Data
+- Data with a small number of observations

 ### Add tests

 Make it easy to test individual methods.

+For example, consider the situtation when a series has a small number of observed values.

 # Batch Script